fractureinc/claude-code-github-action/README.md

 ## Features

 - Process PR comments prefixed with "claude:"
-- Provide rich context about the PR to Claude for better responses
+- Provide rich context about the PR to Claude, including file diffs
+- Get AI-powered code analysis and suggestions
 - Simple setup with minimal configuration
 - Uses GitHub CLI and Claude Code CLI for reliability